michaelegbujua/Weight-height-breastfeeding-patterns-in-infants/README.md

 (1) The greatest average weight among the breastfeeding patterns taken into consideration is for Breastfeeding and Water (6.35kg).
 It implies that babies who receive both breastfeeding and water have a tendency to weigh a little bit more than babies who receive either one alone.

 (2) Babies exclusively breastfed had a slightly lower average weight (6.26 kg) than babies exclusively breastfed in conjunction with water.
 This implies that the addition of water when breastfeeding may cause a small gain in weight.

+(3) Average Weight for Partial Breastfed Babies (6.17kg): Babies who are partially breastfed typically weigh less than those who are exclusively breastfed as well as those who are breastfed according to the water pattern.
+This suggests that supplementing breast milk with non-breast milk substances like formula or solid foods may have a negligible effect on weight loss.

+(4) The average weight of infants who are not breastfed (5.39 kg) is the lowest of the breastfeeding patterns examined.
+It implies that, compared to nursing habits, not breastfeeding and relying only on non-breast milk alternatives, such as formula feeding, may result in a significant loss of weight.